oren/oren.github.io/articles/product-strategy-workshop/README.md

 ## Who is this for?
 Product Managers

-## OK, Where do I start?
-* Setup a 60 min meeting with 3 levels of your org
+## Agenda
-* Draw together a Wardley Map for a new product
+* Watch how we draft a Wardley Map for a new product
-* End up with a few product strategies, pick one, implement it, and observe it's impact.
+* Watch how we generate a few product strategies
+* Understand How to do that with your team
+* Understand where to learn more about Wardely Mapping